-Concerns - if you've got any, chat to your BOSS contact, they are there to help.

-- Secrets don't promise to keep secrets and don't ask your mentor to keep any of yours.
-Remember to ask your mentor if they mind you sharing confidential information with anyone else. - Information keep any information about your mentor, like a phone number, somewhere secure.
+- Concerns if you've got any, chat to your BOSS contact, they are there to help. - Secrets don't promise to keep secrets and don't ask your mentee to keep any of yours.
+Remember to ask your mentee if they mind you sharing confidential information with anyone else. - Information keep any information about your mentee, like a phone number, somewhere secure.
 If you happen to be aware of their financial details, never share these. - You confidentiality works both ways.
-Be aware of which personal areas of your life you are happy to share with your mentor and those that you are not.
+Be aware of which personal areas of your life you are happy to share with your mentee and those that you are not.

-Please refer to the confidentiality clause in the BOSS Mentoring Code of Conduct here: Code of Conduct
+Please refer to the confidentiality clause in the BOSS Mentoring Code of Conduct for more information here: Code of Conduct